-The student employment program is managed by the office of financial aid.
-If you have questions about available jobs or Federal Work-Study information, please contact financial aid.
-If you have questions about payroll matters, please contact human resources.
+The direct hire student employment program is managed by the office of Human Resources.
+If you have questions about available jobs for Federal Work-Study information, please contact financial aid.
+If you have questions about direct hire or payroll matters, please contact human resources.

 Frequently Asked Questions

 Who is eligible for student employment?

 All students enrolled at Notre Dame of Maryland University are eligible, including full-time, part-time and graduate students.
 International students are eligible with proper employment authorization and a social security card.
 Students who filed a FAFSA and are US citizens are eligible for Federal Work Study student employment.
 International Students are not eligible for federal student employment.

 You will need to complete an application for the position you are interested in on the job listing page, and indicate whether you are a Federal Work Study student.
 The University has a policy of giving preference to Federal Work Study students.
 Supervisors will review the resumes and if they are interested, they will arrange a time to meet with you to discuss employment opportunities.

 When can I start working?